nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 #### The syntax

+Getting one of Markdown and LaTeX rendering right is a challange.
-Mixing together two syntaxes TeX and Markdown introduces all kinds of problems.
+Mixing them together gets you in all kinds of trouble.

 - What do you think
   ```markdown